gcardi/Anafestica/QUICK_TOUR.md

 ...
 ```

 The type-alias `TConfigRegistryForm` is necessary to make happy the IDE's Form designer that doesn't like the syntax of C++ templates.
-Just because the `TForm1` class derives from this type-alias, gives to the form itself the intrinsic capability to save its attributes, such as position, size, and state and, optionally, other specific attributes of the form that the programmer will want to save.
+Just because the `TForm1` class derives from this type-alias, gives to the form itself the intrinsic capability to save its attributes, such as the position, the size, the state and, optionally, other specific attributes of the form that the programmer will want to save.
 Next, there is a new constructor that takes several parameters and also a destructor:

 ```cpp